passwd

 ) as there are all necessary drivers

 installed locally on that system.
-Production runs on any Tesla card
+Production runs on any GPU

 should be done using the appropriate batch queues.